simongonzalezdc/kyanite.sh/docs/archive/enhancement-mobile.md

 ---

 _Capture on mobile.
 Syncs automatically.
 Create on desktop.
-The perfect workflow._ 🎵📱💻
+The perfect workflow._ ðŸŽµðŸ“±ðŸ’»